pp0lina/sentAnalysis/README.md

 ## Overview

-This project implements a **sentiment analysis system** designed to classify movie reviews as either **positive** or **negative**.
+This project implements a **sentiment analysis system** designed to classify movie reviews as either positive or negative.
 Various NLP techniques were used to preprocess text data, train models, and evaluate performance.

 ## Features